 2. Overwhelming Responsibility Causes Anxiety

 When you start having anxiety attacks, you’ll have to stop working to spend time on fixing your mental health.
-So it’s always better to use preventive measures.
+So it’s always better to use preventive measures such as on of these anxiety apps.

 Business owners are usually overwhelmed with responsibility.
 Being the only person responsible for the well-being of many people as well as the success of the business isn’t just complicated, it’s tiring.